Yale-DMAC/dmac_data_docs/index.rst

 DMAC Data Docs
 =======================================

-Data-related documentation for the new BRBL Data Management, Analysis, and Content Unit
+Metadata documentation for the new BRBL Data Management, Analysis, and Content Unit

 Contents
 --------